daniel-feldhaus/sound-and-music-portfolio/README.md

 # Danny Love's Student Portfolio

-Welcome to my student portfolio for [Course Name].
+Welcome to my student portfolio for Computers, Sound and Music.
 This repository contains my work, assignments, and notes throughout the quarter.
 The goal of this portfolio is to provide a comprehensive overview of my progress, activities, and code development during the course.

 ## Repository Structure